About Us

 Despite his status as a full-blown money nerd, Hans isn’t afraid to spend money on certain things that bring him enjoyment – such as biking, skiing, and video games.
 Life’s too short to trim ALL of the fat!

 This natural inclination was very useful during her AmeriCorps/nonprofit days!
-During this time, Mikayla learned how to have fun, travel, and cook yummy meals on a tiny budget.
+During this time, Mikayla learned how to have fun, travel, and cook on a tiny budget.

 We're Frequently Frugal